January 10, 2018

 January is National Radon Action Month

 This January, Montgomery County joins a nationwide effort to educate homeowners and renters on the dangers of radon gas and the importance of testing every home.
 Radon Action Month focuses on the steps we can take to help ensure our homes are safe and radon free.

 According to the U.S. Environmental Protection Agency, radon is responsible for roughly 21,000 lung cancer deaths each year.
 It is the second leading cause of lung cancer and the number one cause of lung cancer for nonsmokers.

 January is an especially good time to test homes for radon because windows and doors are closed tightly and people spend more time indoors.
 Testing typically happens in the basement or first floor of a building since radon enters a home through cracks and other openings in the foundation.

 In awareness of Radon Action Month, the County’s Department of Environmental Protection has developed a new radon brochure with information on testing and the 2016 Radon Home Sale testing law.
-The brochure is available at website and will be distributed at libraries and regional service centers.
+The brochure is available at here and at libraries and regional service centers.

-For more information on radon, testing and finding a radon mitigation contractor, visit the new DEP radon website.
+For more information about radon, testing and finding a radon mitigation contractor, visit the new DEP radon website.